-However, this is not to say that the unenforced properties of the @JsonProperty annotation should be omitted.
-These values are visible in the auto-generated schema for each framework, which is visible using the SDK's maskApp, as well as the algorithm/framework endpoint in the Masking API Client, and may be useful for UI generation in the future.
+Despite this enforcement lapse of @JsonProperty annotation properties, it is important not to disregard them.
+These properties are included in the auto-generated schema for each framework, accessible through the SDK's maskApp and the algorithm/framework endpoint in the masking API client.
+Their visibility in these schemas holds potential value for future UI development.

-12.4.5.2.4 Default Interface Implementations
+12.4.5.2.4 Default interface implementations

-The Masking Plugin API defines default implementations of getDefaultInstances and getAllowFurtherInstances as follows:
+The masking API defines default implementations of getDefaultInstances and getAllowFurtherInstances as follows: